 As I mention above, I found that my Ficus tinieke suffers more issues than Rudy, and I attribute it to the variegation.
 Here are some problems I’ve encountered and some ways to fix them:

-Brown Spots: Almost every variegated rubber plant I see has some kind of brown spots (above), whether dry edges on leaves or damage in the middle of leaves.
+Brown Spots: Oh, the dreaded brown spots on Ficus tineke.
+Almost every variegated rubber plant I see has some kind of brown spots (above), whether dry edges on leaves or damage in the middle of leaves.
 Rubber trees like humidity and dry air can cause these brown spots or dry tips.
 Harsh direct sun hitting the leaves can scorch them leaving unsightly blemishes even Sephora can’t cover.
 Also, be sure you aren’t over-fertilizing.